Large deviations of the empirical flow for continuous time Markov chains: Projection from the empirical process: proof of Theorems ,

 \section{Projection from the empirical process: proof of Theorems \ref{LDP:misura+flusso}, \ref{LDPteo2}}

 We recall the definition of the \emph{empirical process} referring to \cite{DV4}--(IV), \cite{Vld} for more details.
 We consider the space $ D(\bb R; V)$ endowed of the Skorohod topology and write $X$ for a generic element of $D(\bb R;V)$.
-Given $X \in D(\bb R_+;V)$ and $t>0$, the path $X^t\in D(\bb R;V)$ is defined by
+Given $X \in D(\bb R_+;V)$ and $t>0$, $X^t\in D(\bb R;V)$ is the $t$--periodic path which coincides with $X$ on $[0,t)$, that is

 Writing $\mc M_S $ for the space of stationary probabilities on $D(\bb R ;V)$ endowed of the weak topology, given $X\in D(\bb R_+;V)$ and $t>0$ we denote by $\mc R_{t,X}$ the element in $\mc M_S $ such that